sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 </ti:app>
 ```

-A note about encryption and tiapp.xml: tiapp.xml properties are encrypted when building the app for production.
+{{% alert title="⚠️ Warning" color="primary" %}}A note about encryption and tiapp.xml: tiapp.xml properties are encrypted when building the app for production.{{% /alert %}}

 ## Top level elements